 Rosemarie Sanche - MPT

 Rosemarie completed post-graduate orthopaedic manual training to level 3, John Barnes Myofascial Release (MFR1, Unwinding, Fascial Pelvis, Women's Health, Cervico-Thoracic), FITforeGolf, Pain Care Yoga, Persistent Pain Toolkit, and Explain Pain courses.
-She also completed her acupuncture certification with the Acupuncture Foundation of Canada Institute.
+She also completed her acupuncture certification with the Acupuncture Foundation of Canada Institute (CAFCI).
 Rosemarie is a certified Hypopressives instructor, providing this training one-on-one as well as in small classes.

 Pelvic health physiotherapy became a passion for Rosemarie early in her physiotherapy career.
 She has training and experience in treating women and men with incontinence, pelvic pain, and a variety of pelvic floor dysfunctions, including pregnancy-related issues and pelvic organ prolapse, including pessary fitting.
-Rosemarie wants postpartum women to return to the activities that bring them joy or develop a passion for a new physical expression in a healthy, successful fashion.
+Rosemarie wants postpartum women to return to the activities that bring them joy, or to develop a passion for a new physical expression in a healthy, successful fashion.

 Outside the clinic, Rosemarie enjoys trail running, kayaking, hiking, cycling...and fresh local produce!